IHE/ITI.PCF/README.md

 questions to the ITI committee to aid with the development of the IG.

-1. The Deny except for Break-Glass seems to be beyond foundational.
-Seems these use-cases are out-of-scope?
-The use-case as written is a possible base policy, but would not be a common one in healthcare and especially not in treatment.
-I think we thus need to remove Break-Glass
 1. is Volume 1 getting too long?
 Could split on H2 (actors, options, grouping, overview, security, xProfile) like what is done in MHD.
-1. do we define deployment models that have the Privacy-Preferences external to a custodian, and/or the Consent Management outside the custodian.
-The initial round might be limited to cases where there is some overriding organization that encompasses all actors formally defined in PCF.
-Thus coordinating between possibly divergent or conflicting policies can be left to the Consent Creator actor.
-1. There is partial documentation of Privacy-Preferences, which uses the FHIR Consent without a binding to a custodian.
-These Privacy-Preferences are statements by the Patient of their desired rules.
-These desired rules can be used during the consent interaction (ceremony) to pre-adjust the rules that the custodian is willing to support.
-Thus enabling a more friendly experience by the Patient.
-This is most useful when the Patient has complex desired rules that may be hard to capture during the consent ceremony.
-1. the XX.4.2 section seems awkward given the pattern IHE has for content profiling.
+3. the XX.4.2 section seems awkward given the pattern IHE has for content profiling.
 The detail is there, but it seems not as useful as it could be. would cucumber be more understandable? have I written this wrong?
 I have written these more from the access control logic, but possibly they should only be from the perspective of the content definition.
 The access control logic is in the option text above?
-1. Are we going to support just one level of sub-provisions?
+4. Are we going to support just one level of sub-provisions?
 2 levels of sub-provisions? not limited?
 Seems one level of exceptions should be sufficient for most cases.
 Unclear what realistic use-cases need 2 levels.
 Recommend only one level of sub-provisions (This enables Permit with exceptions, and Deny with exceptions; but does not support exceptions to the exceptions).
 Given no combining rules, and concern to make implementable.
 I have written this as exhaustive search through sub-provisions. is this right?
-1. Do we profile Questionnaire/QuestionnaireResponse?
-(What generation?)
-For now I informatively indicate that the capture event could be enabled using Questionnaire.
-2. Do we profile Consent Policy retrieval (the text of the policy)?
-For now I presume NPFS can be used for this, should it be required / recommended / encouraged?
-Should that happen in MHDS, not here?
-3. Should auditEvent be required?
-There will certainly be AuditEvent profiling and examples built off of BALP.
-4. Should FHIR resource version support be required? (e.g. version of Consent to show history)
-5. Should FHIR Provenance be required / recommended / encouraged?
-6. How to approach the overall solution which will be very complex?
+10. How to approach the overall solution which will be very complex?
 The thinking is that there will be both options within the IG of increasing complexity and building on the previous; but also that the initial version may be scope limited to make it achievable and measurable.
 One specific extension beyond what I have defined would be refinement on use of security tags, security labeling service, and other ABAC concepts.
 Initial proposal is focused on some high value sensitive topics.
-7. The NOT likely in scope is open for discussion.
+11. The NOT likely in scope is open for discussion.
 I put some things here because of maturity of that concept, maturity of that element in the FHIR Consent, complexity, or unclear priority.
 Thus any feedback is welcome.
-8. Do we need to cover policies that would constrain Document Source based on a Consent rule?
-As in a Consent that would prevent Create/Update/Delete actions.
-This was included in XDS/BPPC, but there is no evidence that it was used.
-9. I expect that we could define some explicitly coded policies for MHDS environments that would have defined behavior.
+13. I expect that we could define some explicitly coded policies for MHDS environments that would have defined behavior.
 These would be definable in behaviors, but not in human language that would be used with the patient.
 Given that the Consent Capture is defined as not including the patient engagement on the consent terms, this may not be a problem that we can't provide human language. we could provide boilerplate human language, but we should be careful to not express legal terms.
-10. I defined a subset of ConfidentialityCodes (N, R), and Sensitivity codes (ETH, ETHUD, OPIOIDUD, PSY, SEX, and HIV).
+14. I defined a subset of ConfidentialityCodes (N, R), and Sensitivity codes (ETH, ETHUD, OPIOIDUD, PSY, SEX, and HIV).
 Is this enough?
 Is this too many?
-11. Profile number, transaction numbers, and content profile numbers
+15. Profile number, transaction numbers, and content profile numbers

+### notes

+empty

 ### Decided